elumobility/elu-twins/README.md

 response = requests.post(token_url, headers=headers, data=data)
 token = response.json().get("access_token")
 ```
+**The token has to be added to the header for any calls to the API as shown in the examples below.**

 #### Step 2 - How to create a vehicles and chargers
 ##### create vehicles